height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=652705879086230&ev=PageView&noscript=1" />

 FERMENTATION

 We then place the juice and fibers in large wooden vats where they are exposed to open air.
-The local temperature and wild yeast naturally ferment the agaves.
+The local temperature and wild yeast naturally ferment the Agaves.
 We do not add anything except pure spring water.

 DISTILLATION